Ignatiy Stelletsky: Work in Soviet Russia

 In the fall of 1923, Stelletskii returned to Russia once again.
 He began to search for books on the underground of the Kremlin.
 In 1925, he once again asked the Soviet government to allow him to search the Kremlin for the library.
 Finally, in 1929, the Soviet government allowed him.
 On December 1, 1933, excavations began, and were carried out under Arsenalnaya towers.
 In December 1934, the excavations were discontinued because of Sergey Kirov’s assassination.

 Stelletskii also had plans to open a museum on the “Underground Tunnels of Moscow.”

 World War II

 Stelletskii remained in Moscow during World War II.
 Despite suffering from hunger dystrophy, he prepared a manuscript of his book “Dead in Moscow Cache”, which was published several years later, in 1993.

 It is believed that Stelletskii wanted to search the Kremlin yet again after the war was over, yet due to his health issues, he could not.

 Death

 Stelletskii died on November 1, 1949, and was buried in the Vagankovo Cemetery.

 His grave was lost after his burial, but in Spring 2010 a member of the Nekropolist society, (a Russian society composed of people interested in tombstones and notable dead people) found it, although it was in poor condition.

-Nearly a year later, the America-based internet group Nerdfighteria, which is led by Hank and John Green started a project to find out all information about Ivan the Terrible’s lost library, and stumbled upon Stelletskii in several newspapers, such as the New York Times and the Calgary Herald.
-John announced the project over his and Hank's YouTube channel on March 18, 2011.